OkayHQ/ee-handbook/content/en/index.md

 This handbook intends to fill that gap.
 Our goal is to build the **first practical and actionable guide to engineering effectiveness**.

-We decided to give this work to the community under CC-BY-SA and we welcome contributions, which you can provide in 2 main ways:
+We decided to give this work to the community under CC-BY-SA and we welcome contributions, which you can provide in three main ways:
 * adding links to our [curated list of engineering effectiveness resources](resources)
 * contributing a chapter or an entire section to the handbook
 * improving an existing part of the handbook